suites-dev/suites/README.md

 }
 ```

-Let's creaft a unit test for this class:
+Let's create a unit test for this class:
 ```typescript
 import { TestBed } from '@automock/jest';
 import { Database, UserService } from './user.service';